New to Bitbucket Cloud? Check out our get started guides for new users.

 Update existing user groups

-To find your workspace's user groups, select your workspace from your profile avatar in the bottom left and click Settings.
+To find your workspace's user groups, select your workspace from your profile avatar on the top navigation bar > select the Settings cog > select Workspace settings.
 From your settings navigation, select User groups under Access Management.
 You'll see a list of the existing groups.
 You can edit the group name, update the access provided to members of the group, add a new user, or delete users or the entire group.

 When you delete a group